Archives July 2011

 Remember this statement.
 “Your website is not for your current customers, it’s for prospective customers.”
 Your website is all about converting visitors into customers.
 Focus on creating content that speaks to those seeking to do business with you.
 Understand how they consume information and what drives their buying decisions.
 If the amount of people coming to your website are seeking you out by name you need to better content or SEO (search engine optimization)

 A website is key to your digital marketing strategy.
-With the tools available today there is no excuse for having a poor online presense.
+With the tools available today there is no excuse for having a poor online presence.
 If your a do-it-yourself type WordPress or Joomla both make for great content management systems.
 They both offer tons of plug-ins and themes to make your site look professional and polished.
+Visit sites like https://website-developer.uk/ to help you with your website makeover.
+You can click here to learn more.

 What are a few of your website pet peeves?